Fieldview Festival 2016 - Main Stage

 SOUTH WEST ENGLAND'S LEADING CONTEMPORARY FOLK CHOIR

-The choir's debut EP Within The Sound - a collection of six arrangements by Heg - is released in November 2018.
-The EP has already received plays on BBC Radio Bristol, with presenter Steve Yabsley describing it as "Rather good!"
+The choir's debut EP Within The Sound - a collection of six original arrangements - was released in November 2018 and recorded in Bristol's Trinity Centre.
+The EP received plays on BBC Radio Bristol, with presenter Steve Yabsley describing it as "Rather good!"

 The choir's performance history is testament to the high level of training that singers receive; from professional events and festivals, to collaborating with other artists, receiving recognition from local BBC Introducing and BBC radio shows as well as becoming the winners of the 2016 Heart FM choir competition.
 They were also the featured group on Made In Bristol TV as the headline act at Bristol Festival of Song 2015.